hafizan/myFirstRepo/README.md

 myFirstRepo
 ===========

-This is my first Spring MVC project
+-This is my first Spring MVC project.
+-For testing purpose only